TomSoderling/TomSoderling.github.io/_posts/2018-01-16-AppCenter-Automated-UI-tests-on-build.md

 # Enjoy!

-Enjoy sitting back sipping lemonade while the machines do your bidding.
+Enjoy sitting back, sipping lemonade while the machines do your bidding.

+One final tip; during the App Center trial, testing hours are **UNLIMITED** in Test Cloud for 30 days, so **go nuts!**

 <img src="{{site.baseurl}}/images/AppCenter-AutomatedUITests/automatedTests.png" style="width: 700px;"/>